Rob Bell

-Robert Holmes Bell Jr. (born August 23, 1970) is an American author, speaker and former pastor.
+Robert Holmes Bell Jr. (born August 23, 1970) is an American author, speaker, playwright, musician and former pastor.
 Bell founded Mars Hill Bible Church in Grandville, Michigan, and pastored it until 2012.
 Under his leadership, Mars Hill was one of the fastest-growing churches in America.

 Bell is also the author of the New York Times bestseller Love Wins and the writer and narrator of a series of spiritual short films called NOOMA.
 In 2011, Time named Bell on its list of the 100 Most Influential People in the World.
 He has since become a freelance writer and speaker appearing on various talk shows and national speaking tours on topics related to spirituality and leadership.
 He also hosts a popular podcast called The Robcast.
 In 2018, a documentary about Bell called The Heretic was released.

 Biography

 Early life and education

 Bell is the son of U.S. District Judge Robert Holmes Bell, who was appointed to the federal bench by Ronald Reagan.

-After graduating from high school, Bell attended Wheaton College in Illinois.
-While at Wheaton, he formed an alternative rock band and taught water skiing at a Christian camp.
+After graduating from High School, Bell attended Wheaton College, Illinois.
+While at Wheaton, he formed an alternative rock band called Ton Bundle and taught water skiing at a Christian camp.
 At camp, he was asked to fill in as a replacement preacher.
-Bell received his bachelor's degree from Wheaton and also earned a degree from Fuller Theological Seminary in Pasadena, California.
+Bell received his bachelor's degree from Wheaton and also earned a Master of Divinity degree from Fuller Theological Seminary in Pasadena, California.